Hypocisy/RPGCoreV3-Chinese-wiki/EntityModule:-Creatures.md

 Directory: "./../entitymodule/creatures"
 Module: EntityModule

 Only monsters that were created by rpgcore will be affected by it, do not utilize a third party mob plugin.

+RPGCore mobs also are affected by potion effects.
+Invisibility will cause them to lose track of their target and blindness may cause them to fail with their auto attacks.

 # Configuration